mvdwetering/yamaha_ynca/README.md

 ### Media content format

-In some cases it is not possible to select presets from the UI and it is needed to provide the `media_content_id` and `media_content_type` manually.
+In some cases it is not possible to select presets from the UI and it is needed to manually provide the `media_content_id` and `media_content_type`.

 The `media_content_type` is always "music".
 The `media_content_id` format is listed in the table below.
 Replace the "1" at the end with the preset number you need.